 - Click Products in the navigation menu, then click Feeds.

 - Locate your feed from the list of registered files.
 In the 'Feed name' column, click the feed name associated with the file that you'd like to submit.

-- On the page that loads, click the 3-dot icon located section under the Processing tab.
+- On the page that loads, click the three-dot icon located under the 'Processing' tab.

 - Select Upload input file from the drop-down menu.

 - Upload your feed file.